Die Hauptstadt, Capricorn

 “Cadence threw a glass of whiskey at me, Francis.
 She was really mad.
 I mean, it’s not like she’s a saint either, but she had a point… It just caught me off guard.
 She’s never said anythin’ like that to me before. “

 Francis’s expression fell flat.
 “I see.
 I am not going to tell you that Cadence’s words were solely the influence of Scorpio.
 Whatever Scorpio brings to the surface was already there to begin with.”

-“I’m not sayin’ that you lie to me—” Nico arched a brow “—but you could be gentler with your words.”
+“I’m not sayin’ that you have to lie to me—” Nico arched a brow “—but you could be gentler with your words.”

 “… Cadence was honest with her words which has a positive connotation of its own—although she could have been more civil about it.”
 Francis paused, brows furrowing.
 “A glass of whiskey… really?”